 Russian Language History

-The modern form of the language, however, was developed after the Communist Revolution in 1917.
-Archaic letters were removed from the alphabet during this modernisation of the language leaving us with the Russian language as we know it today.
+As the history of the Russian language continued, so did the evolution of its writing system.
+The modern form of the language came after the Communist Revolution in 1917.
+Archaic letters left the Russian alphabet as part of its modernisation.
+After the reformation, Russian reached the level we know today.
 The modern Russian alphabet is a variant of the Cyrillic alphabet and contains 33 letters.

 Russian Translation Services

 From the Russian language origin to the present day, Russian has become a dominant world language.
 It is widely spoken and the most spoken language in Europe.
 As the world becomes more globalised, Russian is one of the most sought-after language translations.

 At Renaissance Translations, we offer high-quality Russian translations services in many language combinations.
 Our Russian-speaking translators are experts in their field with an extensive understanding of the history of the Russian language and its cultural significance.
 They have experience in multiple industries, including business, energy & mining, engineering, medicine, and more.

 Get in touch to discuss your Russian translation with one of our friendly project managers.
 Alternatively, request a quote by clicking here.